wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 4.0.11 =
-- Improved placeholder text to work on older browsers.
+- (06 Oct 2013) - Improved placeholder text to work on older browsers.
 - Added new style setting for "Placeholder text" so you can change placeholder text color if you want.
 - Note: if you are using the External CSS setting you should import the new placeholder css, click "View custom CSS" on the Styles tab to see it.
+- added new setting to Advanced tab "Enable to have the email labels on same line as values".
+- updated German (de_DE) translation.
+- Bug fix: copy styles was not copying all of the style settings.
+- Bux fix: button on the Tools tab "Import forms from 3.xx version" did not work correctly.

 = 4.0.10 =
 - (03 Oct 2013) - Bug fix: Activation generates "unexpected output" notice to admin.